 Eventually I got over it after doing some research and finding a really sweet doughnut place I could visit in Key West.
 Just wave a really good doughnut in front of this gal's face and all is good with the world.
 It has to be a well made doughnut though.
 None of that cardboard tasting crap is welcomed in my world.

 (Turns out the doughnut place was closed on Mondays, the morning I was in Key West.
 Another devastation.
 Another upside down world.
 Another reason I have to go back to Key West.)
 Anyways, like I said, I got over it.
 Mostly I got over it because whenever I thought of conch my stomach would turn.
 I hated that feeling so, I stopped thinking about it.

 |Cool Asian wine in a Cuban grocery store.|

-Anyways, The grocery store itself was a simple bodega.
+Anyways, the grocery store itself was a simple bodega.
 They had some staple groceries, wines and cold beverages.
-They also had a counter and a big menu board displaying their breakfast and lunch offerings.
+They also had a counter with a big menu board displaying their breakfast and lunch offerings.
 The menu was simple, nothing too elaborate.
-But small, simple menus are often a good thing. ( Not always but often.)
+But small, simple menus are often a good thing. ( Not always, but often.)
 A small menu usually means the restaurant has really fresh ingredients or ingredients that don't sit on the shelves or in the freezer too long.
-Rather than focus energy on making a ton of mediocre dishes, a small menu usually means the cooks focus on making a few really "wow" specialties.
+Rather than focus energy on making a ton of mediocre dishes, a small menu usually means the cook focuses on making a few really "wow" specialties.
 5 Brothers made some really "wow" food.